chrissbarr/StereoscoPi/Prototype/softwareConfig.md

 On the Pi, check that the file is present.
 Alternatively, you can repeat the git process we used above, or copy the file across any other way you'd like.

 ## Running Software
-### Running transmitStream.sh on each
+### Running transmitStream.sh
 First we need to run transmitStream.sh on each Pi. transmitStream.sh is really just a more convenient way of typing a rather long GStreamer command - namely:

 `raspivid -t 999999 -w $WIDTH -h $HEIGHT -fps $FRAMERATE -rot 0 -b $BITRATE -n -pf baseline -md 5 -o - | gst-launch-1.0 -e -vvv fdsrc ! h264parse ! rtph264pay pt=96 config-interval=1 ! udpsink host=$TARGET_IP port=$PORT`

+Connect via SSH.
 You can run the transmitStream.sh script as follows:

 `bash transmitStream.sh 192.168.2.4 5000 1280 720 50 3000000`